CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-order/from-pick-order.md

     ![Items to pick order](./media/Done3.webp)
 9. Remarks form will appear.

     Issue document numbering series can be chosen from the drop-down lists.
-This value can be preset in ProcessForce form Document Numbering: Main Menu > Administration > System Initialization> Document Numbering.
+This value can be preset in CompuTec ProcessForce form Document Numbering: Main Menu > Administration > System Initialization> Document Numbering.
 If the series is not picked, the default ones will be selected.

     Remarks can be added.